 Actually, the relationship is mutually beneficial: pole beans climb the stalks, using them like a trellis, while also helping to stabilize the maize and keep it from falling over when the ears mature – an issue known as “stalk lodging.”

-Pole beans grow well in Zones 3-10, and you can plant them a couple inches from your maize once the shoots reach a height of six inches.
+Pole beans grow well in Zones 3 to 10, and you can plant them a couple inches from your maize once the shoots reach a height of six inches.
 As the beans grow, train the shoots to wind around the stalks.

 So often, it seems we can’t plant things near potatoes (Solanum tuberosum).